Lewis Crocker: Professional career

 Crocker made his professional debut on 10 March 2017, scoring a first-round technical knockout (TKO) victory over Ferenc Jarko at the Waterfront Hall in Belfast.

 Crocker faced Paddy Donovan in a final eliminator for the IBF welterweight title on 1 March 2025 at SSE Arena in Belfast, Northern Ireland.
 Donovan knocked Crocker to the canvas at the end of the eighth round but was disqualified after the referee ruled the bell had gone before the punch was delivered.
 He had already been deducted points in rounds six and eight for illegal use of the elbow and head.
 Donovan appealed against his disqualification and on 27 March 2025, the IBF announced it had granted him a rematch.

 The rematch on 13 September 2025 at Windsor Park in Belfast for the vacant IBF welterweight title was a much closer bout than the first.
 Crocker fought more tactically as a counterpuncher, a style by which he dropped Donovan in rounds three and five en route to a split decision victory, winning the IBF welterweight title.

+Crocker made the first defense of his title against Liam Paro at Pat Rafter Arena in Tennyson, Queensland, Australia, on 24 June 2026, losing via unanimous decision.